Enuni5/my_first_42App/README.md

 ```
 localhost:3000
 ```
-We should be seeing the "[]Saludos desde express" message.
+We should be seeing the "[]Cheers from express" message.

 Moving on to next step, we follow along the 42 api guide at: https://api.intra.42.fr/apidoc/guides/getting_started